clhenrick/am-i-rent-stabilized/README.md

 - Run `gulp production` to compile the distribution code in a `build/` directory.

 ## Updating the Site's Content:
 As the entire site is translated to Chinese and Spanish, any changes to the site's content must also be translated to these languages.
-This is done by editing  the JSON files in `data/`.
-Any changes to the site structure must be made to the Handlebars templates in `app/templates/`.
+This is done by editing  the JSON files in `app/data/`.

+Any changes to the site's HTML must be made to the Handlebars templates in `app/templates/`.

 Each of the JSON files and Handlebars files in these folders corresponds to one page of the app (`index.html`, `why-it-matters.html`, `how-it-works.html`, & `resources.html`).
-Each JSON file contains the content in 3 languages while each template file contains the markup and Handlebars templating code.
+Each JSON file contains the written content in 3 languages while each template file contains the markup and Handlebars templating code.

-After updating these sets of files you must precompile the templates for them to be updated in the app.
-Make sure you have Node.JS and the Handlebars module installed globally then do:
+After updating these sets of files you must precompile the templates for the content to be updated in the app.
+You can run the gulp `templates` task to do this by running the following npm script:

 ```
-handlebars app/templates/*.hbs -n app.templates -f app/js/app/templates.js
+npm run compile-templates
 ```

-**Note** that if you're running the `gulp default` task, making changes to any files in `app/templates/*.hbs` will automatically re-compile `app/js/templates.js`.
+If you're running the `gulp default` task, then making changes to any files in `app/templates/*.hbs` will automatically re-compile `app/js/templates.js`.
+However, _you will still need to compile the bundled files for the app_, `bundle.js` and `otherpages.js`, otherwise the app will not use the newly compiled templates!

 ## Data Processing:
 The processed data is [publicly available for download on CartoDB](https://chenrick.carto.com/tables/map_pluto_likely_rs_2016v1/public/map) but if you'd like to host it yourself you may do the following (note you will need to have [GDAL](http://www.gdal.org/) and [PostGIS](http://postgis.net/) installed):